 - Poached chicken, chopped into BLW appropriate shapes.*

-- 2 containers eggs squares (scramble eggs and pour over cooked veggies in a large pan.
+- Eggs squares (scramble eggs and pour over cooked veggies in a large pan.
 Bake until set and cut into sticks or squares.)

 - Baby cookies

 *this is totally going to depend on the stage of baby led weaning your child is at.
 I would start with “sticks” and move on to shredded chicken before moving to diced chicken.

 How long does baby food prep take?

 This all took me about an hour and a